Venezuelan Criollo horse: Description

-DAD-IS refers to it as a pony, but it is actually a small horse, typical of South American Criollos.
-Hendricks' book (University of Oklahoma, 2007) and the Delachaux guide (2014, which probably uses the latter's data) cite an average height of 1.42 m.
-The breed is close to the Argentine Criollo, but lighter in pattern, the result of the influence of the climate in its native region.
+Although the DAD‑IS database classifies it as a pony, the Venezuelan Criollo is a small horse typical of South American Criollos.
+Sources such as Hendricks (University of Oklahoma, 2007) and the Delachaux guide (2014) report an average height of 1.42 m.
+The breed is similar to the Argentine Criollo, but lighter in pattern, the result of the influence of the climate in its native region.
 The Venezuelan Criollo is also close to the Colombian Criollo.
 There are few phenotypic differences between horses from the states of Apure, Aragua and Mérida.

 The head is rectilinear, sometimes slightly convex, and generally triangular in shape, with a broad base.
 Cheeks are prominent, eyes triangular and expressive.
 Medium-sized ears point upwards.
 The neck is of medium length, rather thick, with little definition at the throat.
 The chest is relatively narrow.
 The back is generally straight and strong, the rump rather swollen and short.
 The limbs are slender, ending in small, sturdy paws.
 Mane, tuft and tail are thick and abundant, but dewlap is rare.